cytomich/aor-language-russian/README.md

 # Russian Translations for Admin-on-rest

-French translations for [admin-on-rest](https://github.com/marmelab/admin-on-rest), the frontend framework for building admin applications on top of REST services.
+Russian translations for [admin-on-rest](https://github.com/marmelab/admin-on-rest), the frontend framework for building admin applications on top of REST services.

 ## Installation